civboot/fngi/fngi.md

 (assuming `token` is PRE).

 > The mechanism by which this is accomplished involves very little code and is a
-> bit clever, see the definitions in `./spor.sp` if you are curious.
+> bit clever, see the definitions in `boot/spor.sp` if you are curious.

 Some functions are defined as NOW, which means they will panic if executed without `$` (or in a `$(...)` block).

 Other functions are defined as SYN, and these are the true workhorses of fngi syntax.
-A SYN function is (1) always run NOW and (2) is passed a boolean (`asNow`) which indicates whether the user wanted it to be run NOW (i.e. whether the user used `$`).
+A SYN function is (1) always run NOW and (2) knows whether it was called with or without `$`.

-Some syn functions call `notNow;` right away, meaning they never want to be called with `$`.
-These typically implement some syntax such as `fn`, `if`, etc.

-Other syn functions have different behavior whether called with `$` or not.
-For example `$(1 + 3)` will put `4` on the stack at compile time.
-However, `(1 + 3)` will compile both the literals and the `%ADD` instruction into the function.
+All fngi syntax is implemented with syn functions.
+There are also some special case functions which typically use `:` or `[...]`, i.e. `xx:myFn` or `sizeOf[my.Type]` which define their own local syntax.

-> Note: If you want to compile the operation at compile time, use `$L(1 + 3)`
+> Note: If you want to compile a computed literal, use `$L(1 + 3)`

 ## Similarities to FORTH

 Like FORTH, fngi allows you to define functions that are either compiled or run NOW (affecting compilation, often called "macros" in other languages).
-Also like FORTH, fngi's functions operate by push/poping from a working stack and useing a call stack to track calls/returns.
-In addition, both FORTH and fngi have very low implementation requirements.
+Also like FORTH, fngi's functions operate by push/poping from a working stack and using a call stack to track calls/returns.

+Both FORTH and fngi have very low implementation requirements.
 Fngi is implemented in about 1000 lines of spor assembly, and spor is implemented in about 2000 lines of C. Like FORTH, fngi/spor do not come with hardware memory management requirements or any other bells or whistles.
 They practically bootstraps themselves from nothing.

 Fngi diverges from FORTH in the following ways:

 - Does not follow FORTH naming standards in any way.
 Typically closer to C naming.
-- Although it is stack-based, all functions (except those with no stack inputs or pure stack manipulation like dup/drp/ovr) cause the next token to be compiled before them.
+- Although it is stack-based, all functions (except pure-stack functions) cause the next token to be compiled before them.
 This means that syntax is typically written in C like standard-polish notation instead of FORTH's (hard to read) reverse-polish notation.
-- Far more inclusive support of locals.
+- Far more support for local variables.
 Has a separate locals stack and execution mechanisms which automatically allocate space for locals when executed and deallocate when returned, making this both performant and minimal.